maheshsabnis/blazemarch2021/reactapp/README.md

 1. Create a Products functional component, that will receive data from ProductsService (node+Express Service).
 This component should use the table component that will be provided with the Products data using Context.
 This table should show Products details in each row with its Image in the last column.
 Each Column must have the 'show details' link.
 When this link is clicked the 'Prouduct Detail' component should be displayed with all product details e.g.Manufacture, sellor, product specifications and other images of teh product e.g. Front View, Side View, etc.
 2. This compone t must have a search textbox, that will provide the search feature to search the product based on Product NAme, Manufacturer or other details e.g. if Laptop is to searched then ente6 16GB in seach and the table must show all laptops having 16b GB ram from all manufacturers.

+# Day: 06-May-2021

+1.Integrate the Routing for the Application of eCommerse with the following workflow
+    - The ProductList COmponent with Search Facility should be avaiable for Anonymous User
+        - The User should be able to search product and can see Product Details will images
+    - There should be a link provided to Register te User
+        - The Use Can Register as Vendor or Customer
+    - There must exist Link to Authenticate the User
+        - If the Login User Role is Customer, then this user can access following Views
+            - Select Products to Purchase
+            - Can Place Order
+            - Can View Order
+            - Can Update Order by Adding/Updating/Deleting Order Items
+            - Can access the Payment View
+            - The Customer user aftre login can see all orders placed by him/her in past
+                - The Delivered Order can not be edited
+            - Once the Customer Place the order for the product, its quantity must be reduced by Products Inventory
+                - If the Product Quantity is zero, the in Product Search the View must show Procuct details with message as currently not available
+        - If the login user is Vendor, then this user can upload products and product quantity can be added
+            - The Vendor can be provoded message that the order is placed for products added by him
+            - The Vewndor can delete / Update Product Info